JaxGaussianProcesses/GPJax/README.md

     opt_state = step(i, opt_state)
 ```

 Now that our parameters are optimised, we transform these back to their original constrained space.
-Using their learned values, we can obtain the posterior distribution of the latent function at a set of novel test points.
+Using their learned values, we can obtain the posterior distribution of the latent function at novel test points.

 ```python
 final_params = gpx.transform(get_params(opt_state), constrainer)